XiangpengHao/shumai/README.md

 - The `perf` feature collects common perf stats, such as `CPU_CYCLES`, `INSTRUCTIONS`, `BRANCH_MISSES` etc.

-Note that the above features may be mutual exclusive, i.e. you may enable one feature at a time.
+Note that the above features may be mutually exclusive, i.e. you may enable one feature at a time.

+### Control benchmark execution
+Shumai has two environment variables to control how the benchmark is executed:
+- `SHUMAI_THREAD`: only run the benchmark with the specified number of threads, it must be specified in the benchmark config.
+- `SHUMAI_FILTER`: filters the config, it must be a valid regex string. k